How a Variable Displacement AC Compressor Works

 • Swash Plate or Crankshaft Mechanism: The swash plate or wobble plate is an angled disc attached to the compressor’s drive shaft.
 As the shaft rotates, the swash plate’s tilted surface causes pistons to move up and down within their cylinders.
 The angle of the swash plate determines the stroke length of the pistons and, consequently, the compressor’s displacement.

-In a variable displacement compressor, the swash plate’s angle can be adjusted on the fly.
+In a variable-displacement compressor, the swash plate angle can be adjusted on the fly.
 This is typically accomplished through a combination of internal pressure differentials and an electronically controlled valve.

 • Control Valve A control valve, often referred to as a capacity control valve or suction throttle valve, plays a crucial role in modulating the compressor’s output.
-This valve regulates the pressure in the crankcase, which in turn affects the swash plate angle.
+This valve regulates crankcase pressure, which in turn affects the swash plate angle.

 When cooling demand is high, the control valve allows more refrigerant to flow into the crankcase, increasing the pressure.
 This pressure pushes against the backsides of the pistons, counteracting the suction force and causing the swash plate to tilt to a steeper angle.
 The result is a longer piston stroke and higher displacement.